 You embrace what makes them different from the larger, national competitors.

 Every week you will find hundreds of specials throughout our store.

-The doctors and staff of these clinics and many more, have made it possible for LASSI & Oceana County Animal Shelter to receive affordable medical care for all our shelter animals.
-Working as a team, they are able to provide timely service during emergency and routine care.
-We greatly appreciate their local support and team work.
-Their substantial care aides in healthy and afforable adoption for the shelter pets.
+The doctors and staff of these clinics have made it possible for LASSI & the Oceana County Animal Shelter to guarantee medical care for all our shelter animals.
+Working as a team, they are able to provide excellent care for both routine and emergency medical needs.
+We greatly appreciate their support.

 Click on their link below to learn more about them, hours of operation, reviews, pictures & more.